zmoazeni/harvested/README.md

 harvest.projects.all(nil, :client => 12345)
 ```

-Note, the second parameter is a User ID field that is optional, but needs to be specified
+Note, the first parameter is a User ID field that is optional, but needs to be specified
 as nil if not included.

 You can pass in any hash of query attributes you wish as per the